 Our mood and concentration are heavily influenced by light, both natural and artificial.
-There are numerous benefits to sunlight, yet in this age, most people are forced by circumstances to spend their daytime in offices or schools.
+There are numerous benefits to sunlight, yet at this age, most people are forced by circumstances to spend their daytime in offices or schools.
 Managers and parents alike might be interested in learning what are the best artificial light settings for optimized performance.
-A new research investigated various light intensity scenarios and reported their findings.
+New research investigated various light intensity scenarios and reported their findings.
 For optimal learning performance, “cool” light is better while “yellow” or “warm” light is the most relaxing.
+Ready to switch to light bulbs?

 Kyungah Choi and Hyeon-Jeong Suk, two researchers at the Korea Advanced Institute of Science and Technology (KAIST) in South Korea, studied learning in the context of different correlated color temperatures (CCTs).
 The CCTs provide a way to correlate the color appearance of a light source with temperature.
 Yellowish white light or high CCT is below 3,500 degrees Kelvin while bluish cool light is found above 5,000 degrees Kelvin, corresponding to a low CCT.